zdravkov/kendo-docs/howto/howto-use-the-mobile-listview-with-pull-to-refresh-and-endless-scrolling.md

         }
     });

-Next, we will use the additional parameters in the DataSource's parameterMap function:
+Finally, we will use the additional parameters in the DataSource's parameterMap function:

     var dataSource = new kendo.data.DataSource({
         serverPaging: true,